LukasKnuth/lknuth.dev/content/writings/efficient_team.md

 The starting point for any project was a Shape; a basic description of a problem to solve and the **boundaries** of the solution.
 Crucially, it did not contain any requirements or descriptions of exactly what to built - and if anything looked like it, the project team was always free to ignore it entirely.

 An important property of a shape was that it was **solved**, meaning it outlined a thought through solution for the problem on a _macro_ level.
-This also meant that stakeholders where involved in the process early and their domain knowledge had informed the shape.
+This also meant that stakeholders were involved in the process early and their domain knowledge had informed the shape.

 As far as foresight would allow, it listed rabbit-holes and no-gos to establish the **boundaries** around the solution.
 Within these given boundaries, the eventual project team was free to find whatever implementation delivered value to users in the allotted time.

 ## Projects

-Projects where always eight workdays.
+Projects were always eight workdays.
 They were always based on a shape that was provided by managing members of the team.
 The project always had around four or five people attached to it, including developers, designers and domain experts.
 Every project had one project lead tasked with coordinating the project and communicating with stakeholders.
 Every project always had at least one stakeholder attached to it, available to validate assumptions and solutions with their domain knowledge.

 We had one immutable rule in these projects: **Fixed time, variable scope**.
 We would never extend a project, instead cutting the scope to fit the available time.
 We'd be adamant about this, sometimes deciding to cut scope on the first day already.
 The goal was always to deliver value to users, _compared to their current baseline experience_.